Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/blogwcomments/index.md

 **Sample table: foods**

-To join two tables 'company' and 'foods', the following SQL statement can be used :
+To join two tables ‘company’ and ‘foods’, the following SQL statement can be used :

 **SQL Code:**